HussainM3/BlackBoysCode-Jigsaw-Puzzle-AI/README.md

 pip install opencv-python
 pip install opencv-python opencv-python-headless
 ```
-4. Run the python file.
+4. Run the each cell of the jupyter notebook file.